 6.47.1 Applicability to language

+The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.47 is applicable to C++.

 C++ is a multi-paradigm language with a number of features that do not interface simply with other language systems.
 It is left to the implementation team the task of converting the results of these paradigms to constructs that can cross an interface for further processing in other languages.

 C++ compilers provide an application binary interface (ABI) that delineates areas of interoperability with other languages or other C++ compiler/runtime systems.
 An ABI includes calling conventions, data layout, error and exception handling and return conventions, name mangling, data model, initialization of memory, and linkage to operating systems and libraries.